Some info on the author

 Through links with an area of rural Wales I had already begun some purely private research into the lives of some merchant mariners (having photographed their memorials in graveyards on trips there).
 In time this has taken over my life and I am part way through writing a five-volume history on how the British Merchant Service was affected by the First World War.
 My freelance genealogical business has come directly from this, as a welcome replacement for the ‘temping’: although I still value the knowledge gained in some of these fields, being helpful in my writing.
 As a something of a marketing tool, I have gained a Master of Arts degree in ‘War Studies’, from King’s College, University of London.
 I am, however, not by any means a typical product of this course

-In the past I have not exerted any particular effort to get noticed as an author, although I have been commissioned to write commercial articles variously.
-These have included pieces in Your Family Tree; The Family and Local History Handbook; The Indiaman; and the (Society of) Genealogists’ Magazine.
-Relating to a spin off from my mercantile research I had an academic paper published in the prestigious Society of Nautical Research’s The Mariner’s Mirror in 2002, on the Germans’ first minelaying raid of the First World War.
+In the past I have had a fair number of commercial articles published, such as in Your Family Tree; The Family and Local History Handbook; The Indiaman; and the (Society of) Genealogists’ Magazine.
+Relating to a spin off from my mercantile research I had an academic paper published in the Society of Nautical Research’s The Mariner’s Mirror in 2003, on the Germans’ first minelaying raid of the First World War.
+(A slightly amended version of this is now on my website.)
 Also, the United States Navy’s War College, at Newport, Rhode Island has used one of my papers in Strategic Studies Group Conferences to my knowledge twice.
 Dealing with Britain’s response to German unrestricted U-boat warfare from 1917 to 1918, this is now on my website.
-I also have a lengthy paper on the less than coherent dispersal of the British mercantile crew agreements during the 1960s and 1970s almost at completion.
-Unfortunately, one ‘academic’ institution has been proving less than cooperative and due to this, it may not see the light of day in the near future.
+(Again, this is on my website.)

 Go to the main Academic Papers page